Featured image of Best Large 3D Printers 2026: Our Top Picks in 3 Categories Source: All3DP

 How to Pick a Large 3D Printer

-From our perspective, you can generally group work areas into one of four sizes in consumer 3D printing.
-Small, with around 180 x 180 x 180 mm build areas, Standard, offering approximately 250 x 250 x 250 mm build areas, Mid-sized, with 300 x 300 x 300 mm, and Large, which often boast build zones of 400 x 400 x 400 mm+.
+From our perspective, consumer 3D printing work areas generally fall into one of four sizes: Small (around 180 x 180 x 180 mm), Standard (approximately 250 x 250 x 250 mm), Mid-sized (300 x 300 x 300 mm), and Large, which often boasts build zones of 400 x 400 x 400 mm or more.

 Top Pick